emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 When Benji approved marketplace A, it took the original value of `next_approval_id` which started off at 0.
 The marketplace was then inserted into the map and the next approval ID was incremented.
 This process happened again for marketplace B and the next approval ID was again incremented where it's now 2.

-Josh comes along and purchases the NFT on marketplace A for 1 Axion.
+Josh comes along and purchases the NFT on marketplace A for 1 Fermi.
 Notice how the next approval ID stayed at 2:

 ```
 Token: {